-In the US, the first to package it was Chase products (an aerosol manufacturer) in 1948, as the beauty industry saw that the aerosol cans used in World War II for insecticides could be used as a dispenser for hairspray.^[5] It thrived and became increasingly popular and mass-produced, as updos and other such hairstyles were created.
+Early hair sprays were developed in Europe in the 1920s.
+In the US, hair sprays were developed n the US, the first to package it was Chase products (an aerosol manufacturer) in 1948, as the beauty industry saw that the aerosol cans used in World War II for insecticides could be used as a dispenser for hairspray.
+[5] It thrived and became increasingly popular and mass-produced, as updos and other such hairstyles were created.
 By 1964, it became the highest selling beauty product on the market.

 In 1968 at the feminist Miss America protest, protestors symbolically threw a number of feminine products into a "Freedom Trash Can."
-These included hairspray,^[6] which was among items the protestors called "instruments of female torture"^[7] and accouterments of what they perceived to be enforced femininity.
+These included hairspray, [6] which was among items the protestors called "instruments of female torture" and accouterments of what they perceived to be enforced femininity.